 Traditions… What do they mean to you?

 For me, the holiday season always brings to mind childhood memories of family and friends coming over and gathering around a large table laden with food.
-I’ve said it before, and I’ll say it again: I grew up seeing that food brings people together.
+I’ve said it before, and I’ll repeat it: I grew up seeing that food brings people together.

-As Easter approaches, I am reminded of one such new change – a recipe for an Italian Easter Bread that my friend Lori and her cousin Simi shared with me.
-The crescia in Crescia al formaggio literally means “to grow”, and how appropriate is that for a new tradition?
+As Easter approaches, I am reminded of another recipe for an Italian Easter bread that my friend Lori and her cousin Simi shared with me.
+The crescia in Crescia al Formaggio means “to grow,” and how appropriate is that for a new tradition?

-Today, I’ll be sharing this savory Italian Easter bread recipe with all of you.
+Today, I’ll be sharing this savory Easter recipe with all of you.

-The whole process of making this Italian Easter Bread starts with yeast – this is a yeast bread, after all.
+The whole process starts with yeast – this is yeast bread, after all.

-So, the first thing we need to do is proof some yeast:
+So, the first thing we need to do is proof of some yeast:

 - transfer to a small bowl;